alanrubin/flutter-interview-project/README.md

 - Adding a spinner when information is loading
 - Deal with errors coming from the backend (because eventually it will happen!)
 - Make sure components/page boundaries are clear
-- Create Model objects for the API data retrieved (serialisation/deserialisation?)
+- Create model objects for the API data retrieved to avoid working with dynamic (serialisation/deserialisation?)
 - Some sort of Unit Test
 - Some sort of Integration Test
 - Use Navigation 2.0
-- Add some sort of state management to show how that is done
+- Add some sort of state management to show how that is done (InheritedWidget, Provider, GetIt, Mobx and so on)
 - Follow Dart [style conventions](https://dart.dev/guides/language/effective-dart/style)
 - Create a stream that refreshes the random displayed user list every 15 seconds
 - Show common tools used for you daily development environment (linters, code formatter, git workflow and so on)